vitejs/vite/docs/guide/api-environment-frameworks.md

 - [Feedback discussion](https://github.com/vitejs/vite/discussions/16358) where we are gathering feedback about the new APIs.
 - [Environment API PR](https://github.com/vitejs/vite/pull/16471) where the new API were implemented and reviewed.

-Please share your feedback with us
+Please share your feedback with us.
 :::

 ## Environments and frameworks